inLabFIB/imp-logics/docs/USERS_GUIDE.md

 We refer as `consistent-equivalent logic schema` to some new logic schema `S` s.t., for any set of base facts posed over the original schema, such set of facts is consistent in `S` iff it was consistent in the original schema.
-This means that a consistent-equivalent logic schema might have less predicates than the original schema (i.e., those predicates and derivation rules not used in any logic constraint might disappear).
+This means that a consistent-equivalent logic schema might have fewer predicates than the original schema (i.e., those predicates and derivation rules not used in any logic constraint might disappear).
 On the following we list such processes, together the reason they are not query-equivalent: